Notes and Applied Theory Small Data Ethics

 I + C

-Align incentives to feasibility and capacity.
+Align incentive to feasibility and capacity.
 Avoid coercive participation structures or outcomes that cannot realistically be achieved by the people being measured.

 M